 where LHA is the local hour angle in degrees, obtained by subtracting the Right Ascension from the local sidereal time, and δ is the declination of the object.
 The local sidereal time is calculated using the method described at http://aa.usno.navy.mil/faq/docs/GAST.php, neglecting the correction for nutation which amounts to only 1.1s at most.

-In calculating the altitude of objects other than the Sun, I neglect the effect of refraction, which delays their setting and advances their rising by a couple of minutes.
-As the tool is for finding the best times to observe things, their movements very close to the horizon are not particularly interesting.
+In calculating the altitude of objects other than the Sun and the Moon, I neglect the effect of refraction, which delays their setting and advances their rising by a couple of minutes.
+As the tool is for finding the best times to observe things, their movements very close to the horizon don't need to be treated carefully.

 When an object's coordinates are resolved from its name, observability.date also retrieves the proper motions in Right Ascension and Declination if known.
 It uses these to determine the RA and dec at the epoch of the observation, taken as the start of the year.